Table of Contents

 With all the time, energy and money you spend on furniture and home decor, it’s only right that you see it a whole lot better with the right light.
 Ellen Degeneres was right, but then again, she’s always been one of the brighter bulbs in the box.

-Other lighting resources and referenced materials
+Other lighting resources

 - American National Standards Institute (ANSI) – Establishes a voluntary standardization system for the U.S. private sector